cdot/SVGcut/README.md

 The `File` menu lets you save and reload projects.
 You can save in a file, or in the browser.

-Note that your original SVG files are *not* saved with projects.
-Despite that, projects can still be quite big, and the browser has limited storage space, so keep the browser for templates and store project files to disc.
+Projects can get quite big, and the browser has limited storage space, so keep the browser for templates and store project files to disc.

 ## Templates
 When you start up the app for the first time, it starts up with a